KirtashW17/CasinoCode/README.md

 - Used shorthand sentences

 **v0.4:**
-- Generating de American Roulette Board using a Modal JDialog
+- Generating the American Roulette Board using a Modal JDialog

 **v0.5:**
 - Improving and simplifying the board generation code

 **v0.6:**
-- Replaced the Roulette.java class that extends JDialog for a method.
+- Replaced the Roulette.java class that extends JDialog for a method

 **************************

 ### TO-DO:
 - Add functionality to the buttons
-- Learn how to update JDialog content
+- Learn how to update JDialog content without recreating it
-- Improve Layout and add necessary fields
+- Improve Layout and add required fields